 · Roy Pierce was selected for Commercial Litigation.

-· Mike Quinlan was selected for Corporate Law.
+· Mike Quinlan was selected for Corporate Law, as well as Mergers & Acquisitions Law.

-· Brendan Rielly was selected for Regulatory Enforcement Litigation (SEC, Telecom, Energy).
+· Brendan Rielly was selected for Commercial Litigation and Regulatory Enforcement Litigation (SEC, Telecom, Energy).

 · Rick Spencer was selected for Real Estate Law.

-Five partners were selected for inclusion in the latest edition of New England Super Lawyers.
+Five attorneys have been selected for inclusion in the latest edition of New England Super Lawyers.

 · Natalie Burns was selected for Land Use/Zoning and State, Local & Municipal Law.